MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/end-user-bookmarks.md

 > To view shared reports, you will need a Power BI Pro or Premium Per User license, or for the report to be saved in Premium capacity.
 To learn more, see [Licensing](end-user-license.md).

 ### Report bookmarks
-If the report *designer* included report bookmarks, you'll find them under the **Report bookmarks** heading.
+If the report *designer* included report bookmarks, you find them under the **Report bookmarks** heading.
 This report page has two report bookmarks: Overview- By Manager and Overview-By Product.

 :::image type="content" source="media/end-user-bookmarks/power-bi-report-bookmark.png" alt-text="A screenshot showing the Bookmarks pane.
 A list of bookmarks is outlined.":::